ajh123/awesome-minecraft-fabric/README.md

 - **Growing Community**: Join a fast-growing community of developers and server admins who are already embracing **Fabric**.

 **Fabric** is the ideal choice for anyone serious about customising their server and staying ahead of the game. **Switch today!**

+> [!IMPORTANT]
+> I want to clarify that I do not hate Spigot or Paper, and I do not encourage the spread of negativity or hate towards them.
+Both platforms have their merits and have been invaluable to the Minecraft community.
+My aim is simply to highlight the benefits of Fabric and explain why it might be the better choice for certain use cases.
+Every platform has its strengths, and the goal should always be to choose the tool that best fits your needs, not to disparage others.
+Let's continue to support and grow the community, regardless of the platform we choose.